n-alex-goncalves/BiscaMultiplayer/README.md

 - [ ] Add sound effects for card draw and card placement.
 - [ ] Handle disconnects and allow the disconnecting player to return to a game after a set period.
 - [ ] Preload the API images for the top cards on the deck for faster load times.
-- [ ] Add a toggle on the main page for a light-mode/dark-mode feature
 - [ ] Implement a CPU opponent for single-player interaction.
 - [ ] Add a three-player, four-player mode (including the team variant of Bisca).
 - [ ] Clean up the code in general, remove deprecated packages, make the code more user-readable.